tazama-lf/postman/README.md

 > [!NOTE]
 >
-> Something to bear in mind here is a rule processor in Tazama is set up by default to cache a new rule configuration in Node-Cache for 300 seconds to prevent excessive database reads at the expense of system performance.
-A test that replaces a rule configuration might not render predictable results if the tests are run in an automated fashion with a suitable delay between the tests, or if the node-cache Time-To-Live (TTL) is set to a much lower value.
+> Something to bear in mind here is a rule processor in Tazama is set up by default to cache a new rule configuration in node-cache for 300 seconds to prevent excessive database reads at the expense of system performance.
+A test that replaces a rule configuration might not render predictable results if the tests are run in an automated fashion without a suitable delay between the tests, or if the node-cache Time-To-Live (TTL) is set to a much lower value.
 This is one of the reasons why we perform our functionality tests with a "pre-configured" rule configuration and set the `preconfigured` environment variable to `true`.

 #### Set up the test transaction message set